mattgreen91/milestone-project-1/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The information about Ed Sheeran was sourced from the website [The Famous People](https://www.thefamouspeople.com/profiles/ed-sheeran-29882.php)
+- All social links go to his official social media accounts

 ### Media
-- The photos used in this site were obtained from ...
+- The black logo was taken from [Pinterest](https://www.pinterest.co.uk/pin/718183471806386083/)
+- All photos in the photo carousel have source URLs written as captions

 ### Acknowledgements